-This article in our series is from Alex.
-As a long-time endometriosis sufferer and someone who has had most of her ovaries destroyed by undiagnosed endometriosis (I had diagnosed myself first in medical school and was ignored by my doctors!), I have a soft spot in my...read more
+This article in our series is by Alex.
+As a long-time endometriosis sufferer and someone who has had most of her ovaries destroyed by undiagnosed endometriosis.
+I gave myself a diagnosis in medical school, which my doctors chose to ignore.
+I have a soft spot in my...read more

 Blood sugar regulation is an interesting beast.
 Lots of people are interested in this topic and for many different reasons!
-For our purposes, we’re going to stick to the most pertinent blood sugar issues that we see in our ladies...so be aware that this isn’t intended...read more
+For our purposes, we’re going to stick to the most pertinent blood sugar issues we see in our ladies, so be aware this isn’t intended to be a...read more

 If you’re sick and tired of feeling beat up by your hormones each month(ugh, totally been there!) but are new to this methodology, you may want to check out our Starter Guide:

 (This comprehensive guide was created, so you can begin living in sync with your menstrual cycle!
 Oh, and it's FREE!)